Abortion and mental health: Current scientific evidence

 In December 2011, the U.K. Royal College of Psychiatrists undertook a systematic review to clarify the question of whether abortion had harmful effects on women's mental health.
 The review, conducted by the National Collaborating Centre for Mental Health and funded by the U.K. Department of Health, concluded that while unwanted pregnancy may increase the risk of mental-health problems, women faced with unwanted pregnancies have similar rates of mental-health problems whether they choose to carry the pregnancy to term or to have an abortion.

 A 2020 long term-study among US women found that about 99% of women felt that they made the right decision five years after they had an abortion.
 Relief was the primary emotion with few women feeling sadness or guilt.
-Social stigma was a main factor predicting negative emotions and regret years later.
-The researchers also stated: "These results add to the scientific evidence that emotions about an abortion are associated with personal and social context, and are not a product of the abortion procedure itself."

 Some women do experience negative emotions after an abortion, but not at rates different from women who wanted an abortion and did not have one or from women who have miscarriages.
 Women having abortions may receive support from abortion providers, or national call centers like Exhale.

+Social stigma is a significant factor predicting negative emotions and regret years later.
+Subsequent emotions about an abortion are "associated with personal and social context, and are not a product of the abortion procedure itself."
+Academic studies have also concluded that shaming affects mental health after an abortion.
+Nearly two-thirds of women who received abortions thought it would cause people to look down on them, and the perceived social stigma is associated with psychological distress years later.
+One study concluded: "religiosity was strongly associated with overall perceived abortion stigma."
+Catholics and Protestants felt more stigma than nonreligious women, and women with the strongest religious beliefs had the strongest perceptions of community condemnation.
+Stigma related to abortion is an area of ongoing research, and has a broad definition.
+An influential definition frames it as a perceived failure to uphold ideals of womanhood, such as fertility and nurturing.
+Planned Parenthood, an abortion-rights advocate and provider, describes abortion stigma as a transgression of "the expectation of sexual purity, or sexuality reserved for reproduction, and the expectation of motherhood and nurturing."